Above: Royal Caribbean Cruise

 class ships have just two).
 In detail:

-pool area.
-Like Voyager-class vessels, there are two side-by-side
+in the main pool area.
+Like Voyager-class vessels, there

 it will have designated lanes for lap swimming.